 A 401(K) IS…

 always established by an employer.
-You can’t set one of these up on your own.
+You can’t set one of these up on your own (unless you’re your own boss, in which case you may be eligible to establish a solo 401(k)).
 This piece isn’t going to get into all the different types of 401(k) plans, but if your employer is offering one, particularly if they’re offering to match your contributions, you should definitely take advantage.

 IRA STANDS FOR…

 Individual Retirement Account.
-There are Traditional and Roth IRAs.
+There are traditional and Roth IRAs.
 The big difference here is when you pay taxes on the money.
-With a Roth, you pay taxes on the money now, and can withdraw without paying taxes on the money in retirement (after you’re 59 ½ years old).
-A Traditional IRA will require you to pay taxes on the money when you withdraw it in retirement, but your contributions today may help you pay less taxes now.
+With a Roth IRA, you pay taxes on the way in, and can withdraw without paying taxes on the money in retirement (after you’re 59 ½ years old).
+With a traditional IRA you can add money now, before paying taxes, but you will be required to pay taxes on the money when you withdraw it in retirement.

 But should you be aiming for these limits?
 Maybe not if your salary is still around $100k or less and you have other big things to save for in the meantime.
-Many H.E.N.R.Y.s™ and future H.E.N.R.Y.s™ are maxing out their 401(k)s and IRAs when they’re on track for healthy retirements without having to do so.
-Remember, once you put money into a retirement account, chances are you are going to have to pay a fee if you want to get it out early.
-If this sounds like you, don’t brush off warnings about over-saving for retirement because you absolutely should not ever, EVER borrow from your 401(k), EVER.
-Period.
+Many HENRYs™ and future HENRYs™ are maxing out their 401(k)s and IRAs when they’re on track for healthy retirements without having to do so.

 How do you know if this might be you?
 We have a retirement calculator linked at the end of this article, but…